goossaert/prompt-composer/README.md

 - **Local Storage**: All data is stored locally in the `localStorage` of your web browser.
 No external database calls are made, and no data is shared with any third party.
 Your data never leaves your local machine.

+## Features Not Supported

+- **Cross-device sharing**: Because the application stores everything in the local web browser, there is no built-in capability to share prompts across multiple devices.
+This would require a database, a backend API, and multi-user login security, which is beyond the scope of this project.
+However, if you only need this for yourself, you could easily modify the code using any LLM to store the prompts in a database.

+## Screenshot of The Application

 ![Prompt Composer Screenshot](https://raw.githubusercontent.com/goossaert/prompt-composer/refs/heads/main/screenshot/prompt-composer-screenshot-01.jpeg)